 Early Mound programs investigated the chemical and metallurgical properties of Po-210 and its applications.
 Research and development included the fabrication of neutron and alpha sources for weapons use.
 Po-210 production declined in the 1960s and was phased out in 1971.
-Mound's narrowly-focused polonium production work expanded to include the development and production of components using Pu-238.
-Mound's main focus was to support DOE weapons and non-weapons programs, especially chemical explosives and nuclear technology.
-One of its principal missions was to research, develop, and manufacture non-nuclear explosive components for nuclear weapons that were then assembled at other sites.
+Mound's narrowly-focused polonium production work expanded to include the development and production of weapons components using Pu-238.
+Mound's main focus was the support of DOE weapons and non-weapons programs, especially chemical explosives and nuclear technology.
+One of its principal missions was the research, development, and manufacture of non-nuclear explosive components for nuclear weapons that were then assembled at other sites.

-Much of Mound's Cold War work involved production of the polonium-beryllium (Po-Be) initiators used in early atomic weapons, and the research and manufacture of radionuclides.
+Much of Mound's Cold War work involved production of the polonium-beryllium (Po-Be) initiators used in early atomic weapons as well as the research and manufacture of radionuclides.
 In the 1950s, the facility began to manufacture a variety of nuclear weapons parts, including cable assemblies, explosive detonators, and electronic firing sets.
 Mound work evolved to include stable isotope separation, fossil fuels research, development of radioisotope thermoelectric generators (RTGs) for providing electrical power for space exploration, and other non-nuclear research and development.
 The Mound Plant ceased non-weapons work in 1971 and stopped production of weapons components in 1995.